 This technique is something of a ‘reverse Kocher’s’ and uses a combination of:

-- Voluntary retraction of scapula, reducing the fixed obstruction of the lateral aspect of the glenoid rim to the returning humeral head
+- Voluntary retraction of scapula, reducing the fixed obstruction of the lateral aspect of the glenoid rim to the returning humeral head, combined with a hold to take over control of the upper arm

-- Tightening/shortening of the capsule using internal rotation and elevation of the humerus which then lifts the head up onto the rim, apposing the articular surface of the humeral head to the rim.
+2 - elevation of the humerus which then lifts the head up onto the rim

-- Finally external rotation of the humerus which release the tension of the capsule and allows the head to slide into place
+3 - Finally external rotation of the humerus, this apposes the articular surface of the humeral head to the rim, releasing the tension of the capsule and allowing the head to slide into place

 Firmly and gently hold upper arm (above elbow) and forearm